civicrm/civicrm-core/Civi/Esm/README.md

       });
     }
     ```
 * Update the Civi-Drupal integration to relay the import-map.
-For example, if you were very luck, this might be as simple as:
+For example, if you were very lucky, this might be as simple as:

     ```php
     // FILE: civicrm.module